tito300/scroll-dom-animation/README.md

 ## Contribution

 You are welcome to contribute to this package.
-To add more animations please change the animations.js module and feel free to suggest more animations.
+To add more animations please checkout the /lib/animations.js module and feel free to suggest more animations.